shader-slang/slang/docs/user-guide/03-convenience-features.md

 }
 ```

-This feature is similar to extensions in Swift and partial classes in C#.
+This feature is similar to extensions in Swift and extension methods in C#.

 > #### Note:
 > You can only extend a type with additional methods.
 Extending with additional data fields is not allowed.